Reviewable/Reviewable/docs/reviews.md

 !> It's not possible to request a review from the pull request's author in GitHub, nor from people who aren't collaborators on the repo, even if the user in question is on Reviewable's list of awaited reviewers.
 Only users with push permissions on the repo can request reviewers.

+{:.tip}
-?> Keeping requested reviewers up-to-date (rather than just requesting the initial review) can improve integration with other tools, such as [Pull Reminders](https://pullreminders.com/).
+Keeping requested reviewers up-to-date (rather than just requesting the initial review) can improve integration with other tools, such as [Pull Reminders](https://pullreminders.com/).

 Repository admins can customize the list of awaited reviewers and, if desired, override the **Sync requested reviewers** checkbox in a [custom review completion condition](repositories.md#completion-condition).
 For example, you may wish to remove other users from the list if the PR author is on it, or force this option on for everyone to maintain a consistent workflow.